MRGRAVITY817/mastery/README.md

 A quiz generator.
 It generates quiz with predefined template.

-## Do fun things with loud worker-bees
+## Do fun things with big loud worker-bees

 Data / Functional Core / Tests / Boundaries / Lifecycle / Workers